thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 We assume that you have already added [a new state](/docs/{{docsPrefix}}user-guide/dashboards/#states) to the dashboard and familiarized yourself with the "[Add action](#add-action)" step.
 Therefore, we will proceed directly to the action configuration step.

 - Enter edit widget mode and open "Add action" window;
-- Select "Widget header button" action source;
+- Select "Widget header button" as the action source;
 - Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed;
 - Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu;
 - After choosing an action type, the "Target dashboard state" drop-down menu appears.
 Select a previously [created state](/docs/{{docsPrefix}}user-guide/dashboards/#states) you'd like to be transitioned to;